mc100s/guided-exercise-mern-street-art/README.md

 ## Introduction

-In this project, we will do a complete fullstack application where users go create/read/update/delete street arts.
+In this project, you will build a complete fullstack application where users go create/read/update/delete street arts.

 A demo is available here: WIP